bridcourtney/Your-PMP-Journey/README.md

 # Testing

-The application was tested heavily.
-All requirement functionality was tested and objective evidence of each test script attached.
+The application was tested to ensure it successfully met the expectations of each User Story without error.
 Please view the Executed Test Protocol in link below -

  -   Executed Test Protocol - [View](Test_Protocol/Test_Scripts_performed.pdf)

-# Validators
+## Validators

-## Html
+### Html

 All the HTML files were tested through W3C Markup Validation Service.
-I used the 'view page source' option, since W3C Markup Validation Service does not recognize Jinja2 templating language.
-I was able to correct all findings.

-## CSS
+### CSS

 CSS files were tested through W3C CSS Validation Service.
-I was able to correct all findings.

-## JavaScript
+### JavaScript

 Script files were tested through W3C CSS Validation Service.
-I was able to correct all findings.

-## Python
+### Python

 All python files were tested through PEP8 Online validator.
-I was able to correct all findings.

-# Compatibility and Responsiveness
+### Compatibility and Responsiveness

  I used the Google Chrome's developer tools to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.
  I also used Am I Responsive online tool for checking responsiveness on different devices.